top of page

 DESIRED QUALIFICATIONS

-WORK ENVIRONMENT
+WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS

 COMPENSATION AND BENEFITS

-• Paid holidays, vacation, and sick leave
+• Paid vacation, sick leave, and holidays.

 EQUAL OPPORTUNITY EMPLOYER